 Who can use the CoBi?

 The resources of the CoBi are open to bona fide scientists, undertaking blood cancer-related research that is of public interest and in compliance with the research framework of the CoBi.
-Scientists from academia, governmental institutions and other non-profit companies can use the CoBi.
+Scientists from academia, governmental institutions and other non-profit companies may use CoBi resources.

 Research Framework

-Access to samples and data in the CoBi is available for all bona fide researchers for any type of blood cancer-related research.
-The research must be in the public interest, without any preferential or exclusive access to anyone and must be compliant with the Research Framework of the CoBi.
-According to the Research Framework the objectives of the CoBi are:
+Access to CoBi samples and data is available for all bona fide researchers for any type of blood cancer-related research.
+The research must be of public interest, without any preferential or exclusive access policy and must be in compliance with the Research Framework of the CoBi.
+The objectives of the CoBi according to the Research Framework are:

-- To serve as a resource for research projects intended to improve the prevention, diagnosis and treatment of blood cancers.
+• To serve as a resource for research projects intended to improve the prevention, diagnosis and treatment of blood cancer diseases;

-- To improve and extend donor selection for allogeneic stem cell transplantation.
-In this context the biobank is intended to be used to optimise the typing panel by using modern sequencing techniques and thus, improving donor selection algorithms.
+• To improve and extend donor selection for allogeneic stem cell transplantation.
+In this context the biobank is intended to be used to optimize the typing panel by using modern sequencing techniques and thus, improving donor selection algorithms.

-We would like to note that due to the limited amount of biomaterial which is available, applications for samples require an explicit scientific value listed in the Access Policy.
+We would like to note that due to the limited amount of available biomaterial, applications for samples require an explicit scientific value listed in the Access Policy

 CoBi Resources